ShugokiFable/Faster-Loadin-n-Savin/README.md

-# Faster Loadin and Savin
+# Faster Loadin' 'n' Savin'

 > **Fork note (1.5.0):** this repository is a maintenance fork of [just-harry/save-load-accelerator-for-skse-cosaves](https://github.com/just-harry/save-load-accelerator-for-skse-cosaves), which is the original and upstream source.
 Version 1.5.0 is the renamed, audited public distribution and carries forward the crash-safe atomic cosave replacement, buffered sequential loading, Universal x86-64-v2 default build, optional x86-64-v3 High-End build, and compatibility work introduced by the maintenance fork.
 See [`changelog.md`](changelog.md).
 All credit for the original plugin remains with Harry Gillanders ("just-harry"); everything remains 0BSD-licensed.